-Intensive Home-Based Services are individualized, strength-based interventions designed to change or help mental health conditions that interfere with a child/youth's functioning and are aimed at helping the child/youth build skills necessary for successful functioning in the home and community and improving the child/youth's family's ability to help the child/youth successfully function in the home and community.
+Intensive Home-Based Services are individualized, strength-based interventions designed to improve mental health conditions that interfere with a child/youth's functioning and are aimed at helping the child/youth build skills necessary for successful functioning in the home and community and improving the child/youth's family's ability to help the child/youth successfully function in the home and community.

-Intensive Home-Based Services services are provided according to an individualized treatment plan developed under the Integrated Core Practice Model by the Child and Family Team in coordination with the family's overall service plan, which may include, but are not limited to assessment, plan development, therapy, rehabilitation, and collateral.
-Intensive Home-Based Services are provided to beneficiaries under the age of 21 who are eligible for full-scope Medi-Cal services and who meet medical necessity criteria for this service.
+Intensive Home-Based Services are provided under the Integrated Core Practice Model by the Child and Family Team in coordination with the family's overall service plan..
+Intensive Home-Based Services are provided to beneficiaries under the age of 21 who are eligible for full-scope Medi-Cal services and who are referred for these services based on medical necessity.